 Activities within the current UNDAF framework remain relevant for the country and UN agencies should continue with on-going activities.

 The projects implemented within the framework of the Peace-building Fund remain highly relevant for the country and this should remain the backbone of the UN intervention in the area of inter-ethnic relations.
+It is recommended to re-emphasize the requirement that 15% of all programme budget has to be committed for achieving gender equality and women’s’ empowerment and monitor it/ achieved results;

 UN should extend its activity on reconciliation of justice and trust, the search for these is still going on in the society after events of 2010, while absence of which is misleading citizen and together with conflict potential of the society becomes a political pushing-out factor of migration.

-UN should explore opportunities to expand activities in addressing ethnic stereotypes between young people with different ethnicities and from different regions of Kyrgyzstan; some of the possible activities could be intercultural exchange among schools from different regions of Kyrgyzstan; organization of joint and thematic camps for youth from different regions; organization of cultural activities (e.g. theater fests; music festivals; painters colonies; writers’ gatherings, etc.) with underlying messages that promote diversity and tolerance.
+UN should continue explore new opportunities to expand activities in addressing ethnic stereotypes between young people with different ethnicities and from different regions of the Kyrgyz Republic, including intercultural exchange among schools from different regions of Kyrgyzstan; organization of joint and thematic camps for youth from different regions; organization of cultural activities (e.g. theater fests; music festivals; painters colonies; writers’ gatherings, etc.) with underlying messages that promote diversity and tolerance.

+Gender gaps are evident in access to education, resources, information and decision-making.
+Young women and girls are facing more challenges in access to recourses; they prevailed among victims of sexual and gender based violence (while young men are often perpetrators in these cases).
+It is recommended to strengthen gender-responsive youth empowerment programming and include behavior and attitude changes against gender based violence and conflict resolution as one of key priority of UN youth programming

-It is recommended that UN support economic improvement of the youth in the post-conflict regions.
+It is recommended that UN further supports economic improvement of the young women and men in the post-conflict and conflict-prone regions.
 Variety of subjects could be relevant to improve competences and skills of youth; e.g. project management (project preparation and project funding), public appearance, human rights and mediation - how to handle potential conflict, prejudices and discrimination, active job search skills, youth entrepreneurship – possibilities/mechanisms that young people can use, etc. In parallel, it is recommended to assist to local institutions to actively support employment of youth.
 They could develop and implement programs that will raise job seeking capacities of the youth and engage them in some public/rapid employment programs (e.g. public works, infrastructure reconstruction programs, etc.).

 UN should continue and expand activities to facilitate diversity in the schools; the national partners highlighted the need to continue working on implementation of the Kyrgyz language policy.

 Considering well-established and recognized results and added value of the UN within the entire region, it is recommended to intensify efforts to promote and strengthen cross-border cooperation among countries in this region (Kyrgyzstan, Tajikistan and Uzbekistan).
 Such cooperation can contribute significantly to efforts to prevent renewed violence and further escalation of the conflict, and deal with the underlying causes of tensions.